1 Day Honolulu Touring

 • Royal Hawaiian Center: Free cultural activities and performances daily.

-Pearl Harbor National War Memorial
+Visiting the Pearl Harbor National War Memorial on Oahu

 touring Oahu Battleship